-When it comes to their batting gloves, buying a little big is okay, just make sure they have a sturdy wrist strap that allows you to tighten and control the fit of the gloves.
+When it comes to kids batting gloves, buying a little big is okay, just make sure they have a sturdy wrist strap that allows you to tighten and control the fit of the gloves.

 Durability is important because you want to ensure the gloves last.
-The best batting gloves don’t begin fraying or tearing after heavy use.
+Good batting gloves don’t begin fraying or tearing after heavy use.

 Without the ability to wick sweat away, not only do the hands get clammy, but all of that moisture is absorbed into the fibers of the gloves.

 Thus, your best option, when shopping for a young player, is to find the batting gloves that are more affordable and use lower quality, but still semi-tacky and extra durable, materials.

-Our pick for the best batting gloves for youth players has to be the Louisville Slugger BGS514-A Series 5.
+Our pick for the best batting gloves for youth players has to be the Louisville Slugger Series 5.

 With the Lycra stretch zones paired with the already stretchable qualities of the goatskin leather, these batting gloves have a lot of room to grow into it.